 Cats can do a whole lot of things while sleeping.
 They can dream and have pleasant or nightmarish visions, they can nap and still be on alert, and they can also fall into extremely deep slumbers in the most uncomfortable positions known to mankind.
 And some felines can even snore in their sleep.

-When the cat’s upper airways (nose and throat) are tortuous or blocked, the passing air results in vibrations and snoring.
+When the cat’s upper airways (nose and throat) are blocked, the passing air results in vibrations and snoring.

 Light snoring sounds are normal even for non-flat-faced breeds.
 However, if the sounds are growing louder and are accompanied by troubled breathing, there may be bigger issues at hand, and the cat may have an undiagnosed health condition.

-Similarly to us, humans, cats snore when there’s some sort of distress in their respiratory system.
+Like humans, cats snore when there’s some sort of distress to their respiratory system.
 If the kitty is snoring when it’s awake, that’s definitely an indicator for trouble.
 Here are the most common reasons for snoring in cats:

 A common problem for many domestic cats is obesity.
 It can lead to a variety of health-threatening conditions and can significantly shorten a kitty’s lifespan.
 Obesity can also cause snoring, regardless of the cat’s breed or age.

-The extra pounds actually put a lot of strain onto overweight cats’ nasal passages.
+The extra pounds put a lot of strain on overweight cats’ nasal passages.
 As a result, their breathing during sleep becomes troubled.
-Due to the built-ups of fat around the upper airways, breathing becomes difficult as air can’t flow through the cat’s respiratory system naturally.
+Due to the buildup of fat around the upper airways, breathing becomes difficult when air can’t flow through the cat’s respiratory system naturally.
 Obese cats can also have breathing problems when they’re fully awake.

 Cats are curious and often unpredictable by nature.
 Unfortunately, nobody can look after their feline pet 24/7.
 So, it’s possible for a kitty to be suffering from respiratory issues if there is a foreign object lodged somewhere in its respiratory tract.

-Despite your kitty’s cat bed’s coziness, its own body’s position might be causing distress in its respiratory system.
+Despite your kitty’s cat bed’s coziness, the way it’s lying might be causing problems with its respiratory system.
 The feline’s body is enviably agile and cats often sleep in the most unbelievable positions.
-If this is the cause for the snoring, you’ll know it immediately, because the snoring won’t be a persistent occurrence.
+If positioning is the cause for the snoring, you’ll know it immediately, because the snoring won’t be a persistent occurrence.

-Last, but not least, is another type of health-based problem that could result in snoring – growths.
-Polyps, cancers, tumors and other types of growths in the cat’s respiratory system will block airflow to its nasal passage.
-As a result, the kitty will definitely have troubles breathing in its sleep.
+Last, but not least, is another type of health-based problem that can result in snoring – growths.
+Polyps, cancers, tumors and other types of growths in the cat’s respiratory system will block airflow to its nasal passages.
+As a result, the kitty will definitely have trouble breathing in its sleep.

 If your pet’s snoring is light and occurs only from time to time, there’s no reason to panic.
 However, if the cat has started snoring all of a sudden and it sounds painful, you should see a doctor.
 When it’s experiencing other respiratory issues (panting, breathlessness, coughing, wheezing), that’s a clear indicator that there’s something wrong with your feline pal’s health.

 And lastly, even if you own a flat-faced kitty like the Persian and its snoring sounds troublesome, don’t hesitate to call your vet’s office.
-Neglecting an undiagnosed health condition can have fatal outcomes for your precious furball.
+Neglecting an undiagnosed health condition can have a fatal outcome for your precious furball.